kingparra/hpfp/07_-_more_functional_patterns/notes.rst

   of the same formal parameter (a property called linearity).
 * Except for the wildcard, ``_``, which you can use more than once.

+More on pattern matching
+""""""""""""""""""""""""
-There is more nuance for you to explore, (like refutable vs irrefutable patterns, strictness, as patterns) but I'm not going to add that here.
+There is more nuance for you to explore, but I'm not going to add that here.
 Instead, I refer you to `section 3.17 of the 2010 Haskell language report
 <https://www.haskell.org/onlinereport/haskell2010/haskellch3.html#x8-580003.17>`_
 so you can look up the details as you need them.
-Remember that programming languages are tools with infinite fractal universes of detail, and *doing is the best way to reach understanding.* In fact -- doing is the entire point!

-(But also, you can check my old notes, which contain the details, you masochist.)

 7.4.1 Handling all the cases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Here's something more pragmatic -- if you write your patterns in the wrong order, your function will fail.
+Here's a more pragmatic concern -- if you write your patterns in the wrong order, your function will fail.

 In the function ``isItTwo`` the wildcard is always matched, and it wont ever